autosportlabs/RaceCapture-Pro_firmware/README.md

 1. activate the virtualenv: `_ve/bin/activate`
 2. Install [PYInstaller] (http://www.pyinstaller.org) `pip install pyinstaller`
 3. Try `pyinstaller --version` - should return "2.1" or similar
+4. Open `/Applications/Kivy.app/Contents/Resources/lib/sitepackages/pygments/lexers/__init__.py` and add a line "from pygments.lexers.agile import PythonLexer" near the top.
+Yes, I know this is bad form.
+It's to fix an error ("AttributeError: 'module' object has no attribute 'PythonLexer'") where PyInstaller failed to find an import and I couldn't work out how to force it. -CLR 2014-05-29

 ## Creating installer for current version (OSX)

 1. activate the virtualenv: `_ve/bin/activate`
 2.`./buildmacinstall.sh`
-3. Upon running `dist/racecapture/racecapture.exe`, Observe error ("AttributeError: 'module' object has no attribute 'PythonLexer'").
-This appears to be because the KivyLexer import in scriptview.py doesn't get bundled in the installer.
-If you comment out attach_node('Lua Script', n, LuaScriptingView()) in racecapture.py then the app runs fine.
-4. To fix this error, open  `/Applications/Kivy.app/Contents/Resources/lib/sitepackages/pygments/lexers/__init__.py` and add a line "from pygments.lexers.agile import PythonLexer" near the top.
-Yes, I know this is bad form.
-5. The install builder creates a .dmg file in the dist folder that is intended to be the app for distribution.
+3. The install builder creates a .dmg file in the dist folder that is intended to be the app for distribution.
 However, it doesn't work right now ("Application damaged or incomplete") and I'm not sure why. -CLR 2014-05-29

 ## installation (Win7)